Gas Electroluminescence in a Dual Phase Xenon-Doped Argon Detector: Discussion

-As importantly, we observed possible evidence for ionization yield enhancement for \iso{241}{Am}-induced electron recoil events in liquid argon with percent-level xenon doping.
-This is expected from the lower ionization energy of Xe compared to Ar, and the effect is expected to be even higher for low-energy nuclear recoils than for electron recoils.
+The liquid argon ionization yield enhancement with xenon doping is expected to be even higher for low-energy nuclear recoils than for electron recoils.
 Nuclear recoils mainly dissipate energy through scattering with the nuclei of neighboring atoms, and this cascade process would produce a population of nuclear recoils heavily tilted toward low energies.
 Therefore, if xenon doping indeed lowers the effective ionization energy of liquid argon, this effect can cause a disproportionate increase of ionization yields for argon nuclear recoils.
 Combined with the high efficiency of collecting Xe$_2^*$ EL light, the performance of a dual-phase xenon-doped argon detector can surpass that of either argon or xenon for low-energy nuclear recoil detection.